designsystemsinternational/mechanic/.github/ISSUE_TEMPLATE/---bug-report.md

  - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.
+Feel free to add labels related to the issue.
+Is it UI related?
+Core functionality related?